-- 1.1 The Accounts and Audit Regulations 2015 require that the City Council's Statement of Accounts for 2017/18 be submitted to a relevant body of the Council (the Audit Committee) for approval by 31 July 2018.
+- 1.1 The Accounts and Audit Regulations 2015 require that the City Council's Statement of Accounts for 2020/21 be submitted to a relevant body of the Council (the Audit Committee) for approval by 31 July 2021 (unless notified otherwise).
 Prior to formal approval, the S151 Officer is required to sign the accounts off by 31 May.
-Members should note that these accounts are based upon information contained within the provisional out-turn reports which are presented to the Executive and Business and Transformation Scrutiny Committee in early June. - 1.2 The External Auditors (Grant Thornton) will commence its audit of the Accounts in early June, which must be completed by 31 July.
+Members should note that these accounts are based upon information contained within the provisional out-turn reports which are presented to the Executive and Business and Transformation Scrutiny Panel in early June. - 1.2 The External Auditors (Grant Thornton) will commence its audit of the Accounts in early June, which must be completed by 31 July 2021 (unless notified otherwise).
 The Auditors will then produce its Annual Audit Findings Report.
-This report, which summarises the audit work undertaken, conclusions reached and any subsequent recommendations, will be considered by the Audit Committee at its meeting at the end of July.
-The Chief Finance Office may provide a response report to that same meeting. - 1.3 The Auditors will issue their Audit Certificate and formal opinion on the accounts once the Audit Committee has approved the Findings Report.
+This report, which summarises the audit work undertaken, conclusions reached and any subsequent recommendations, will be considered by the Audit Committee at its meeting at the end of July (unless notified otherwise).
+The Corporate Director of Finance and Resources may provide a response report to that same meeting. - 1.3 The Auditors will issue their Audit Certificate and formal opinion on the accounts once the Audit Committee has approved the Findings Report.
 The Accounts must then be published and will be available in hard copy and on the Council's website. - 1.4 In order to provide a set of Accounts by these deadlines which are also in accordance with relevant Codes of Practice, Regulations and Guidance, the final accounts process commences in January with the production of an internal timetable for the completion of the various tasks involved.
 This timetable is monitored by Financial Services officers and progress reported to the Senior Management Team throughout the final accounts process as it is essential that a corporate approach be taken to achieve a set of Accounts which gives a true and fair view of the financial position of the Authority.